-According to the ETF, Merrill Counsel Kathryn Zrike was simply "cut out" of the deal, (Ex.
-E:6503-04).
+As Weissmann watched in silence, Ruemmler and Friedrich told the jury that Merrill Counsel Kathryn Zrike was simply "cut out" of the deal, (Exhibit E:6503-04).
 "Things were hidden from her time and time again."
 Id.
 Indeed, in his closing argument to the jury, ETF lawyer Matthew Friedrich ridiculed the defense for even suggesting that counsel was involved in all aspects of the transaction, saying: "This was a case, not about reliance on counsel; this was a case about defiance of counsel."
-Exs.
-D:4; E:6500.
+Exhibits D:4; E:6500.

-Similarly, Kathryn Ruemmler picked up on this theme in her closing argument to the jury:
+Similarly, Kathryn Ruemmler picked up on this theme in her closing argument:

-the written agreement between Enron and Merrill Lynch had no re-marketing or best efforts provision.
+[T]he written agreement between Enron and Merrill Lynch had no re-marketing or best efforts provision.
 You heard testimony . . . that there was some suggestion, made primarily through Ms. Zrike . . . that the Merrill Lynch defendants believed that all that Enron had committed to do was to re-market . . .
 Merrill Lynch's interest in the barges. . .
 You can spend as many hours as you would like.
 You will nowhere in those documents ever find a reference to a re-marketing agreement or a best-efforts provision.
 It's not there.